cueglow/glowdtf/dev-docs/GDTF.md

 DmxStart values of multiple ChannelFunctions overlap.
 Each ChannelFunction belongs to exactly one FullDmxRange.

-ChannelFunctions are shown to the user the entry point for controlling fixture attributes.
+ChannelFunctions are shown to the user as the entry point for controlling fixture attributes.

 CueGlow adds one ChannelFunction to each DMXChannel that is just a direct control of the DMX values.
 It has no Mode Master and covers the whole DmxRange,